vwoloszyn/pylinguistics/README.rst

-Pylinguistics
+Pylinguistics [English and Portuguese]
 ~~~~~~~~~~~~~
-Readability assessment is an important task in automatic text simplification that aims identify the text complexity by computing a set of metrics.
-In this project, we present the development and assessment of an open source library called Pylinguistics.
+eadability assessment is an important task for different NLP tasks, for instance automatic text simplification.
+In this project, we've designed an Open Source library for computing a set of readability metrics in Porguese and English.

 .. image:: https://travis-ci.org/vwoloszyn/pylinguistics.png?branch=master